cloudops/docs/os/booting-on-cloudca.md

     <div class="tab-pane" id="alpha">
       <div class="channel-info">
         <p>The Alpha channel closely tracks master and is released frequently.
 The newest versions of <a href="{{site.baseurl}}/using-coreos/docker">Docker</a>, <a href="{{site.baseurl}}/using-coreos/etcd">etcd</a> and <a href="{{site.baseurl}}/using-coreos/clustering">fleet</a> will be available for testing.
-        To use the Alpha channel on cloud.ca, select the "CoreOS Stable" template and update the cloud-config file to change the channel to alpha:
+        To use the Alpha channel on cloud.ca, select the "CoreOS Stable" template and update the cloud-config to change the channel to alpha:
         </p>
       </div>
 ```yaml